Docmaps-Project/rfcs/proposals/001_interop.md

 This proposal describes a version 1.x.
 Versioning of this API protocol follows the semver "semantic versioning" scheme.

-TODO: decide whether this is harmful to integrity efforts:
 All endpoints MAY include in their responses a key `"protocol_version": "1.0"` to indicate their compatibility.
 No other